SPS Award for Outstanding Undergraduate Research

 Award at a Glance

-- Winners receive a free trip to attend and present their research at the International Conference of Physics Students (ICPS), usually held in Europe; are invited to give a presentation in an SPS research session at a national physics meeting; and receive a $500 honorarium for themselves and a $500 honorarium for their SPS chapter.
+- Winners receive a free trip to attend and present their research at the International Conference of Physics Students (ICPS), usually held in Europe; are encouraged to give a presentation in an SPS research session at a national physics meeting; and receive a $500 honorarium for themselves and a $500 honorarium for their SPS chapter.

 - Awarded to undergraduates on the basis of their research, letters of recommendation, and SPS participation.

 - Applicants must be members of the SPS national organization.

 - Applicants must be undergraduate students at the time the application is due.

 - Applicants must complete the online application form, available at https://aipsps.fluidreview.com, no later than March 15.
 If this deadline falls on a weekend, the application is due the following Monday.

 - In addition to completing a general application form, applicants must submit the following information.

 - Title and text of research abstract